Ways you can improve your wellbeing

-In this section we look at ways you can improve your wellbeing such as exercise, diet and having a support network.
+In this section we look at ways you can take care of your wellbeing such as exercise, diet and having a support network.
 Looking after your wellbeing can help you to reduce seizures and function better in your daily life.

 Sleep and epilepsy